niamhmimnagh/Event-Attribution/README.md

 ![](event_attribution_files/figure-markdown_strict/unnamed-chunk-14-2.png)

 All of the observations (blue bars) and models (red bars) indicate a slight increased likelihood of similar droughts due to climate change and due to the positive Niño3.4 phase.

 However, it’s important to note that the data for the Indian Ocean Dipole (IOD) variable was unavailable for this analysis.
-Given that the previous model results favoured the model with both Nino3.4 and the IOD index, incorporating the IOD may have a significant effect on the model, and provide a clearer understanding of the factors driving the observed increases in drought likelihood. likelihood.
+Given that the previous model results favoured the model with both Nino3.4 and the IOD index, incorporating the IOD may have a significant effect on the model, and provide a clearer understanding of the factors driving the observed increases in drought likelihood.

+In this report, we have demonstrated an application of extreme event attribution methods to assess the role of anthropogenic climate change in the 2002 drought in India.
+By comparing observed data with climate model simulations representing both actual and counterfactual worlds, we estimated the change in probability and intensity of the event due to human influence.
+Our findings highlight the increasing likelihood of such extremes in a warming climate, reinforcing the need for robust adaptation and mitigation strategies.
+While uncertainties remain, particularly in model representation and observational constraints, attribution studies provide critical insights for policymakers, risk assessors, and stakeholders seeking to understand and manage climate-related risks.

 ### References